edbratt/hk2-site-test/extensibility.md

 Assert.assertTrue(foo1.equals(foo2));
 ```

-In the example above if foo1 and foo2 are proxies that point to the same underlying service then if hk2 did NOT treat equals
+In the example above if foo1 and foo2 are proxies that point to the same underlying service then if GlassFish HK2 did NOT treat equals
 specially the assertion of truth would fail, since foo1 would have its equals method called being given the proxy of foo2, not
 the underlying object of foo2.
 Instead, because equals is treated specially, the assertion will be true since foo2 will be
 unwrapped and the underlying object will get passed in.

-No other method is treated in this way by the proxying code of HK2.
+No other method is treated in this way by the proxying code of GlassFish HK2.

 ## ClassLoading

 Classloading is an interesting challenge in any Java environment.
-HK2 defers classloading as long as possible, but at some
+GlassFish HK2 defers classloading as long as possible, but at some
 point, it must get access to the true class in order to create and inject instances.
-At that moment, HK2 will attempt
+At that moment, GlassFish HK2 will attempt
 to reify the descriptor, using the [ServiceLocator][servicelocator] reify method.

 Every [Descriptor][descriptor] bound into the system has an associated [HK2Loader][hk2loader].